ALEKSANDAR KOSTIC

 DEMO REEL

-Aleksandar Kostic is a New York City–based film director, cinematographer, writer, producer, and sound designer whose work blends science fiction, mystery, psychology, and social commentary.
-Drawing inspiration from personal experiences, his films often explore the boundaries between fact and fiction, the mysterious and the mystical, the paranoid and the paranormal, and the hidden forces that shape human perception and consciousness.
+Aleksandar Kostic is a New York City–based film director, cinematographer, writer, producer, and sound designer whose work explores the fragile boundaries between perception and reality.
+Blending science fiction, mystery, psychology, and social commentary, his films draw inspiration from personal experiences to examine memory, consciousness, dreams, and the unseen forces that shape human behavior.
+Rather than offering answers, his films invite audiences to question the nature of perception, memory, and reality itself.

-His award-winning feature film CAPIO is a sci-fi psychological thriller exploring what happens when society’s fascination with technology evolves alongside unchecked corporate influence.
-Through themes of perception, manipulation, and digital dependency, the film examines how technological progress can gradually erode human connection, love, privacy, freedom, and our relationship with the natural world.
-CAPIO received the Outstanding Achievement in Speculative Fiction award at the Queens World Film Festival and earned a 9.5/10 review score from Film Threat.
+His award-winning feature film CAPIO is a sci-fi psychological thriller that explores how technological progress and unchecked corporate influence gradually reshape perception, human connection, privacy, freedom, and our relationship with the natural world.
+Through themes of manipulation, digital dependency, and human vulnerability, the film examines the consequences of a society increasingly disconnected from itself.
+CAPIO received the Outstanding Achievement in Speculative Fiction Award at the Queens World Film Festival and earned a 9.5/10 review score from Film Threat.

-Kostic’s distinctive visual style has been recognized by The New York Times, Los Angeles Times, and The Hollywood Reporter for narrative and documentary projects ranging from the feature film Allure to documentaries featuring former United Nations Secretary-General Javier Pérez de Cuéllar and CBGB founder Hilly Kristal.
+Kostic’s distinctive visual style has been recognized by The New York Times, Los Angeles Times, and The Hollywood Reporter for his work on the feature film Allure.
+He has also worked on several documentary projects with Marina Abramović, as well as with former United Nations Secretary-General Javier Pérez de Cuéllar and CBGB founder Hilly Kristal.

-His first feature documentary, The World of Vija Vetra, chronicled the life and artistic journey of renowned Latvian dancer and choreographer Vija Vetra, whose career has spanned continents and generations.
-The film reflects Kostic’s early interest in exploring the relationship between art, identity, memory, and the human spirit.
+His feature documentary The World of Vija Vetra chronicles the life and artistic journey of renowned Latvian dancer and choreographer Vija Vetra, reflecting Kostic’s early fascination with the relationship between art, identity, memory, and the human spirit.

-His work has screened internationally at venues and festivals including the PÖFF Tallinn Black Nights Film Festival, Museum of the Moving Image, Queens World Film Festival, Philip K. Dick Film Festival, MaerzMusik Festival Berlin, Anthology Film Archives, and others.
+His work has screened internationally at venues and festivals including the PÖFF Tallinn Black Nights Film Festival, the Museum of the Moving Image, the Queens World Film Festival, the Philip K. Dick Film Festival, the MaerzMusik Festival Berlin, Anthology Film Archives, and others.

-As founder of Kostic Films, LLC, Aleksandar has directed, served as cinematographer, produced, and overseen post-production on hundreds of commercial, corporate, documentary, music video, and branded content projects.
-His multidisciplinary approach allows him to guide projects from development through distribution while maintaining a singular creative vision.
+As founder of Kostic Films, LLC, Aleksandar has directed, filmed, produced, and overseen post-production on hundreds of commercial, documentary, music video, educational, corporate, and branded content productions.
+His multidisciplinary approach allows him to guide projects from development through distribution while maintaining a singular creative vision and a cinematic approach to storytelling.